evanshortiss/fh-health/README.md

 ```

 ##Usage Pattern
 You can include test cases in separate modules which is perfectly valid, or alternatively have all tests in a single file.
-Just make sure you call *health.init()* prior to adding your tests, if you call it afterwards they will be ignored.

 ####index.js
 ```